impierce/ssi-agent/agent_api_rest/README.md

 </details>

-#### Creating a percent-encoded OID4VP Authorization Request
+#### Creating a url-encoded OID4VP Authorization Request

 <details>
  <summary><code>POST</code> <code><b>/authorization_request</b></code></summary>

-Through this endpoint, we can create a percent-encoded Authorization Request that can be rendered as a QR-Code.
+Through this endpoint, we can create a url-encoded Authorization Request that can be rendered as a QR-Code.
 This QR-Code can be scanned by an [Identity Wallet](https://github.com/impierce/identity-wallet) which in turn will answer the Authorization Request.
 The only extra required parameter is the `presentation_definition` which describes the Verifiable Credential(s) that will be requested from the Identity Wallet.